The Vitamin (that is not a vitamin) in the time of COVID

 What anomalies might this explain?

-It's important first of all to understand that Vitamin D is a misnomer because it's not a vitamin at all.
-It is in fact a fat-soluble prohormone that can normally be produced by the body through sun exposure but which can also be absorbed from certain foods.
+It's important first of all to understand that Vitamin D is a misnomer because it's not actually a vitamin at all.
+It’s a fat-soluble prohormone that can normally be produced by the body through sun exposure but which can also be absorbed from certain foods.

-With that in mind it may help explain the worryingly disproportionate number of deaths in black and Asian COVID cases being reported across the northern hemisphere.
+With that in mind these data may help explain the worryingly disproportionate number of deaths in black and Asian and minority ethnic (BAME) COVID cases being reported across the northern hemisphere.
 Of course there may be other complex factors involved, but it’s worth noting that vitamin D is known to be 5 to 10 times harder to be naturally absorbed from sunlight and then converted in darker skinned people.

 Elderly people are also known to be of much higher risk of severe disease and death from COVID-19, and they also are prone to vitamin D deficiency because (for many reasons) older people tend to avoid sunlight exposure, and because their skin creates less vitamin D in sunlight anyway.